aristocratious/docusaurus-mvp/docs/approach/inner-led-development.md

 - Values alignment reduces stress and internal conflict
 - Clear values make decision-making easier and more consistent
 - Authentic values expression builds trust and respect from others
-- Organizations benefit when people can bring their whole selves to work

 ### Emotional and Somatic Intelligence